 The cross-sectional group “Security, power and control” analyses re-figuration processes from the point of view of theories of power, asking how space becomes a resource in conflicts over power between actors, and how concepts and expectations of security and control might impact the process of re-figuration.
 Shedding light on possible effects of changes in power relations for the constitution of space, it raises the question of how they are interlinked with current political developments.

 Contact: Joshua Schröder

 The cross-sectional group “Migration and mobility” specifically deals with the influence of increasing migratory movements on processes of the constitution of space.
 Social and spatial implications of increased mobility in general and flight-related migratory flows caused in particular will be analysed in their correlation to the re-figuration of spaces.

-Another cross-sectional topic arises from the process-oriented approach of the research centre SFB 1265: The interconnections of time and space
+Another cross-sectional topic arises from the process-oriented approach of the research centre CRC 1265: The interconnections of time and space

 - “The interconnections of time and space“

 Specific forms of spatial constitution are connected to specific forms of time-constitution (Weidenhaus, 2015), and processes of polycontexturalisation show similarities to processes of acceleration, which is why a systematic exploration of the temporal dynamics in the constitution of space merits to be a cross-sectional topic in its own right.

 Contact: Prof. Dr. Gabriela Christmann